MPH, IBCLC, FILCA

 RN, BSN, IBCLC

-Cheryl is a retired lactation consultant.
-She has been a registered nurse for over 45 years and an International Board Certified Lactation Consultant for 10 years.
-She served as the lead for Hillcrest Medical Center’s Baby-Friendly designation.
+Cheryl is a retired from active practice.
+She has been a registered nurse for over 47 years and an International Board Certified Lactation Consultant for 13 years.
+She served as the lead for Hillcrest Medical Center’s initial Baby-Friendly designation.

 Prior to working at Hillcrest, Cheryl worked as an Education Specialist and Clinical Nurse Manager at Oklahoma State University Medical Center.
 She has served as a board member with the International Childbirth Education Association (ICEA) for 14 years in various capacities, including Director of Public Relations, Secretary, President-Elect and President.
 She was on the faculty for ICEA Basic Teacher Training and Postnatal Educator Workshops for many years.